5t3ph/11ty-rocks/src/posts/new-features-upgrade-considerations-eleventy-version-2.md

 2.0.0 canaries have been available for quite some time, and creator Zach Leatherman has helpfully been updating the docs by adding labels to note when a feature became available.

-> The [2.0.0 Beta release](https://www.11ty.dev/blog/eleventy-v2-beta/) is available as of January 18, 2023, which includes the changes noted in this article.
+> The [2.0.0 release](https://www.11ty.dev/blog/eleventy-v2/) is available as of February 8, 2023, which includes the changes noted in this article.

 Recently, I set out to create a new Eleventy project for the first time in a few months using the latest Canary and hit some unexpected errors.
 That led me down the rabbit hole to see what exactly had changed so I could be prepared to update projects, especially as I use similar setups cross-project and maintain a few 11ty starters.

-If you’re reading this prior to the v2.0.0 stable release being complete, install the latest Beta to try out these features: `npm i @11ty/eleventy@beta`

-I’ll update this list if anything else squeaks in for the stable release.
 This may not be 100% comprehensive, but it includes the most impactful highlights for general use of 11ty.

 > If it’s been a while since you created or updated an Eleventy project, you may want to glance at the last section for [features you might have missed from v1.0.0](#what-you-missed-from-v100).